haotongye/pytorch-project-example/README.md

 ## Limitations
 Framework in this repo works really well for supervised NLP tasks.
-It may need some extensions in order to incorporate more complicated projects, e.g. RL or GAN, .
+It may need some extensions in order to incorporate more complicated projects like RL or GAN.

 ## Licence